ShahjalalShohag/shahjalalshohag.github.io/_posts/2022-03-13-academy-faq.md

 ### Why am I giving huge discounts for school and college students?
 I mean these kids are only in school and college and trying to learn Programming at this early age!
 Isn't it itself pretty cool?
 So, to motivate them more I made this easier for them.
 That's it.

-If you have other questions, feel free to ask in the comments.
+If you have other questions, feel free to ask in the comments or knock me on Facebook or anywhere you like.

 <iframe src="https://www.facebook.com/plugins/like.php?href=https%3A%2F%2Fshahjalalshohag.github.io%2Fnirvana%2F&width=450&layout=standard&action=like&size=small&share=true&height=35&appId" width="450" height="35" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>